neondatabase/website/content/docs/guides/flyway.md

 ## Retrieve your Neon database connection string

 From the Neon **Dashboard**, retrieve your password and a Java connection string from the **Connection Details** widget.
-Use the selection drop-down menu.

-Your Java connection string should look something like the one shown below.
+Your Java connection string should look something like this:

 <CodeBlock shouldWrap>